The Beatles' 1966 tour of Germany, Japan and the Philippines: Munich and Essen

 The concerts in West Germany were the Beatles' first in that country since December 1962, when they played a New Year's Eve show as their final engagement at the Star-Club in Hamburg.
 The principal reason that they had not returned in the past four years was the threat of a paternity claim by a young Hamburg woman.
 (Note: Epstein had arranged for the woman to be paid off in advance of the tour, to guarantee her silence.
 Otherwise, McCartney, whom the woman claimed was the father of her daughter, faced arrest by the Youth Welfare department.)
 The 1966 visit was presented by Karl Buchmann Productions and sponsored by Bravo magazine.
 At the Beatles' insistence, the venues were restricted to a maximum capacity of 8,000 seats, which meant that Bravo was making a loss on the outlay for the tour.
 The band arrived in Munich on 23June, exhausted from their recent work in the studio, and booked into the Hotel Bayerischer Hof, where they gave a short press conference.
 The support acts for the German concerts were Peter and Gordon, Cliff Bennett and the Rebel Rousers and the Rattles.
 The latter were a German group who had performed on the same circuit in Hamburg as the Beatles in 1962.

 The first shows were held at Munich's 3,500-seat Circus-Krone-Bau at 5:15p.m. and 9:00p.m. on 24June.
 The Beatles wore matching dark green suits with silk lapels, designed by the new Chelsea boutique Hung On You.
-The 9:00p.m. show was filmed by the West German ZDF network and first broadcast locally, in edited form, on 5July.
+The 9:00p.m. show was videotaped by the West German ZDF network and first broadcast locally, in edited form, on 5July.
 The Beatles held a rare backstage rehearsal in advance of the concert.
 According to musicologist Walter Everett, the Munich concert film shows the Beatles generally playing poorly amid the noise created by their fans and humorously attempting to remember the lyrics to the final song, "I'm Down".
 Author Steve Turner writes that the tour was marked by average-quality performances masked by riotous screaming and that for the first time, the hysterical crowds were subjected to violent treatment and beatings by the host nation's police force.

 The Beatles travelled between destinations by train, accommodated in luxury coaches that were normally used for visits by international heads of state, including Queen Elizabeth II's the previous year.
 After arriving in Essen on 25June, they played two shows at the city's Grugahalle.
 A correspondent from Beatles Monthly magazine described the concerts as "frightening" due to the police's subjugation of the group's fans using tear gas and guard dogs.
 The band then travelled overnight to Hamburg, where they stayed at the Hotel Schloss, a former palace located well north of the city centre.